About Nordic Education Academy

 Co-founder · Strategy & Leadership Development

 I'm Evis.
-I took a high school programme from 8 students to 150, and lifted average IB results from 28 to 37 — the highest in Danish history.
-The school has held that top position every year since, despite being the newest in the country.
+Alongside Nedzat at the same school, I took a high school programme from 8 students to 150 and helped lift IB results from an average of 28 to a peak of 37 — among the highest in Denmark.
+The school has consistently outperformed the global IB average every year since, despite being the newest international school in the country.

 I now help other international schools do the same — through board strategy, leadership development, and the operational decisions that actually move results.